-- Course number.
+Course number.
 The numbering system and its significance is as follows:

 - 1. The first digit indicates the dental college year in which the course is taken:

 - All Freshman courses begin with 1.

 - All Sophomore courses begin with 2.

 - All Junior courses begin with 3.

 - All Senior courses begin with 4.

-- The second digit indicates the quarter (half of semester) within which 2. the course begins, except that a zero indicates an elective course.
+- 2. The second digit indicates the quarter (half of semester) within which the course begins, except that a zero indicates an elective course.

 - 0 indicates an elective course

 - 1 indicates First Quarter

-- 2 indicates Second Ouarter
+- 2 indicates Second Quarter

-- 3 indicates Third Quarter
+- 3 indicates Third Ouarter

-- 4 indicates Fourth Ouarter
+- 4 indicates Fourth Quarter

-- 5 indicates Summer Session

-- The third digit indicates the type of course involved.
-Didactic courses are 3. represented by odd-numbered digits; technique courses (laboratories, field experiences and clinics) by even-numbered digits.
+- 3. The third digit indicates the type of course involved.
+Didactic courses are represented by odd-numbered digits; technique courses (laboratories, field experiences and clinics) by even-numbered digits.